 Find out how to sign up for current-outage notifications, below.

 To receive Outage Alerts for all current and future outages affecting your service, follow these steps.See below for a tutorial video

 Don't have an online account?
 You can still sign up for Outage Alerts.

 Visit the outage map to see areas that are out of power.
-Request to receive alerts about that outage by following these steps:
+Request to receive alerts about an outage by following these steps: